-Once you login, you will be able to see what’s checked out, when the items are due back, if anything is overdue, or if there are fines on the account.
+Once you login, you will be able to see what’s checked out, when the items are due back, or if anything is overdue.

 Your interaction makes a difference

 - Visit the library together with your child and help them choose what to borrow.
 You are the best person to know what’s appropriate for your child.

 - Talk to your child about their visit to the library and ask to see what they borrowed.
 Your family can designate a special place in your home for library materials.
 That way you can easily keep an eye on what’s been borrowed and when the items are due back.

 - Some parents choose to be the keeper of their child’s library card.
 We often see moms or dads with a bundle of cards on their key chains.